Dynatrace/dynatrace-configuration-as-code/documentation/docs/configuration/configuration.md

 ## Deployment manifest

 Deployment manifests are yaml files that tell Monaco what projects to deploy and exactly where they should be deployed.
-For more information see [here](./manifest.md).

 In order for monaco to know what to deploy, there has to be a manifest file present.
 This file provides details on what to deploy and where to deploy it.

 ## Manifest Structure